nfrisby/tcplugins-zurihac2020/outline.md

 for some type `PluginState` that the plugin author can define as desired (in the above example, `()`).

 The workhorse of a type-checker plugin is `tcPluginSolve`.
-Its task is to operate on the constraints it is provided with (`Ct` is GHC's type of constraints, which come in three [flavours](#flavours), in order: given, derived, wanted), before returning a `TcPluginResult`:
+Its task is to analyse the constraints it is provided with (`Ct` is GHC's type of constraints, which come in three [flavours](#flavours), in order: given, derived, wanted), before returning a `TcPluginResult`:

 ```haskell
 data TcPluginResult